eXascaleInfolab/pgpr/readme.md

 ```

-To precit conformity of reviews from ICLR 2019, you can use the script: iclr_19.sh in the scripts folder
+To predict conformity of reviews from ICLR 2019, you can use the script: iclr_19.sh in the scripts folder
 ``` bash
 cd code
 sh ../scripts/iclr_19.sh